Secrecy

 Secrecy is the practice of hiding information from certain individuals or groups who do not have the "need to know", perhaps while sharing it with other individuals.
 That which is kept hidden is known as the secret.

 Secrecy is often controversial, depending on the content or nature of the secret, the group or people keeping the secret, and the motivation for secrecy.

 Secrecy by government entities is often decried as excessive or in promotion of poor operation; excessive revelation of information on individuals can conflict with virtues of privacy and confidentiality.
 It is often contrasted with social transparency.

 Secrecy can exist in a number of different ways: encoding or encryption (where mathematical and technical strategies are used to hide messages), true secrecy (where restrictions are put upon those who take part of the message, such as through government security classification) and obfuscation, where secrets are hidden in plain sight behind complex idiosyncratic language (jargon) or steganography.

-Another classification proposed by Claude Shannon in 1948 reads there are three systems of secrecy within communication:
+Another classification proposed by Claude Shannon in 1948 reads that there are three systems of secrecy within communication: